-Depending on the nature of the work the junior staff are doing, a mix of different communication methods will be suitable.
+Depending on the nature of the work junior staff are carrying out, a mix of different communication methods will be suitable.

-There is much to be gained by communicating in-person and certainly in real time, such as detecting nuance, being able to address concerns immediately and creating solutions together.
+There is much to be gained by communicating in-person and in real time, such as:

 Clear and regular communication